skip to Main Content

 • Able to work in a busy public service atmosphere with frequent interruptions.

-• Able to maintain confidentiality and provide outstanding customer service.
+• Able to maintain confidentiality and use discretion in customer relations.

 • Able to work independently or as part of a team.